lizrice/katacoda-scenarios/hello/step2.md

  The next command builds a container image, following the commands in the Dockerfile.

-* We'll tag this image as `$yourname/hello`
-* The -f specifies the Dockerfile to use
-* The . means we're building the image in the context of the current directory

 `docker build -t $yourname/hello  .`{{execute}}

+* The `-t` option specifies the tag, or name, for this image.
+We'll tag this image as `$yourname/hello`.
+(See the notes below for more in image names and tags.)
+* The `.` means we're building the image in the context of the current directory

 Check that the container image exists.